 Q: What's a Wheatstone Mentor?

 High-Quality Young Christian Leaders - At the camp, each student is assigned to a small group headed by a Wheatstone Mentor.
 Mentors are some of the most important people at The Academy camps.
 They're exceptional Christians in their 20s who are actively pursuing graduate degrees or careers.
 Many come from programs at schools like Oxford, Yale, Purdue, UCLA, and USC.
-Others represent such professions as teachers, designers, entrepreneurs, youth pastors, writers, artists, and more.
-They are uniquely trained, experienced and practiced in discussion leading.
+Others bring experience as teachers, designers, entrepreneurs, youth pastors, writers, artists, and more.
+All are uniquely trained and experienced in discussion leading.

-About Small Groups - Small groups are usually comprised of 7 or 8 students; they do not exceed 10 students in size.
+About Small Groups - Small groups are usually comprised of 7 or 8 students; with a maximum of 10 student to a group.
 Students do not spend the majority of their camp week in large lecture halls, taking notes.
 Instead, they spend it one-on-one or in small groups having discussions and adventures with their Mentors.

 Q: What is a theme text and a discussion text?